Theophylline: Pharmacodynamics

-Theophylline has been shown to inhibit TGF-beta-mediated conversion of pulmonary fibroblasts into myofibroblasts in COPD and asthma via cAMP-PKA pathway and suppresses COL1 mRNA, which codes for the protein collagen.

-It has been shown that theophylline may reverse the clinical observations of steroid insensitivity in patients with COPD and asthmatics who are active smokers (a condition resulting in oxidative stress) via a distinctly separate mechanism.
-Theophylline in vitro can restore the reduced HDAC (histone deacetylase) activity that is induced by oxidative stress (i.e., in smokers), returning steroid responsiveness toward normal.
-Furthermore, theophylline has been shown to directly activate HDAC2.
-(Corticosteroids switch off the inflammatory response by blocking the expression of inflammatory mediators through deacetylation of histones, an effect mediated via histone deacetylase-2 (HDAC2).
-Once deacetylated, DNA is repackaged so that the promoter regions of inflammatory genes are unavailable for binding of transcription factors such as NF-κB that act to turn on inflammatory activity.
-It has recently been shown that the oxidative stress associated with cigarette smoke can inhibit the activity of HDAC2, thereby blocking the anti-inflammatory effects of corticosteroids.)

 Pharmacokinetics

-Absorption

-When theophylline is administered intravenously, bioavailability is 100%.

 Distribution

 Theophylline is distributed in the extracellular fluid, in the placenta, in the mother's milk and in the central nervous system.
 The volume of distribution is 0.5 L/kg.
 The protein binding is 40%.
-The volume of distribution may increase in neonates and those suffering from cirrhosis or malnutrition, whereas the volume of distribution may decrease in those who are obese.

 Metabolism

-Theophylline is metabolized extensively in the liver (up to 70%).
+Theophylline is metabolized extensively in the liver.
 It undergoes N-demethylation via cytochrome P450 1A2.
 It is metabolized by parallel first order and Michaelis-Menten pathways.
 Metabolism may become saturated (non-linear), even within the therapeutic range.
 Small dose increases may result in disproportionately large increases in serum concentration.
 Methylation to caffeine is also important in the infant population.
 Smokers and people with hepatic (liver) impairment metabolize it differently.
-Both THC and nicotine have been shown to increase the rate of theophylline metabolism.
+Cigarette and marijuana smoking induces metabolism of theophylline, increasing the drug's metabolic clearance.

 Excretion

 Theophylline is excreted unchanged in the urine (up to 10%).
 Clearance of the drug is increased in children (age 1 to 12), teenagers (12 to 16), adult smokers, elderly smokers, as well as in cystic fibrosis, and hyperthyroidism.
 Clearance of the drug is decreased in these conditions: elderly, acute congestive heart failure, cirrhosis, hypothyroidism and febrile viral illnesses.

 The elimination half-life varies: 30 hours for premature neonates, 24 hours for neonates, 3.5 hours for children ages 1 to 9, 8 hours for adult non-smokers, 5 hours for adult smokers, 24 hours for those with hepatic impairment, 12 hours for those with congestive heart failure NYHA class I-II, 24 hours for those with congestive heart failure NYHA class III-IV, 12 hours for the elderly.